The Saga Begins With Chapter – 1

 I dropped the rifle and resumed my effort to pull him out of the silt.

 The others, I thought with a sad shake of my head.
-Twenty-five hundred men lost in one fell blow.
-Dear God, accept them each into your loving bosom, I prayed.
+Twenty-five hundred men lost with one fell blow.
+Another thirty souls each from the Halberds’ skeleton crews.
+I lowered my head and said a prayer, thanking them for their sacrifice.

 “Understood, Commodore Alba.
 We’ll be breaching the last of the base defenses very soon.”